cockroachdb/docs/v21.1/configure-logs.md

 - The [format](logformats.html) used by the log messages.
 - The [redaction](#redact-logs) of log messages.

-For examples of how these settings can be used in practice, see [Logging Use Cases](logging-use-cases.html) and [Parse Logging Output](parse-logging-output.html).
+For examples of how these settings can be used in practice, see [Logging Use Cases](logging-use-cases.html).

 {{site.data.alerts.callout_info}}
 The logging flags previously used with `cockroach` commands are now deprecated.
 Instead, use the YAML definitions as described below.
 The [default logging configuration](#default-logging-configuration) uses YAML settings that are backward-compatible with v20.2 and earlier.